Parliament Act 2025

 "Who is an adult dependant and what does it mean?"

-You will be considered an adult dependant if you have a disability and need daily care.
+You are considered an adult dependant if you have a disability and need daily care.
 You must be 18 years or older and be part of the person's family.
-You must also rely on them for money and not be in a relationship with someone else.
+You also need to rely on them for money and not be in a relationship with someone else.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.